+- brown rice

+- · rolled oats

+- corn

+- quinoa

+- barley

+- products made from wholemeal flour (eg. pasta, bread, crackers)

+Green Veg

-- brown rice - rolled oats - corn - · quinoa - barley - products made from wholemeal flour (eg. pasta, bread, crackers) Green Veg Low in fat but rich in essential nutrients and health-enhancing components.
-Aim to eat a variety of green vegetables daily.
-Colourful Veg Also important to eat daily are red/orange/yellow vegetables as they are rich in pro-vitamin A and other health-promoting antioxidants.
+Aim to eat a variety of green vegetables daily, as they are rich in essential nutrients and healthenhancing compounds.

+Colourful Veg

+Eat red/orange/yellow

+vegetables every day as they are rich in pro-vitamin A and other health-promoting antioxidants.
 Examples include: carrots, pumpkin, yellow squash, sweet potato, sweet corn, red and yellow capsicum and tomatoes.

-Fruit It is good to eat a variety of different fruits.
-Try to choose some that are rich in vitamin C such as citrus, mango, pineapple, berries and kiwifruit.
-Fresh, whole fruit is recommended rather than dried fruit or juice.
-Plant Milks Plant milks include soy milk, almond milk, rice milk etc. Check the label and choose varieties that have been fortified with added calcium and vitamin B12.
-Legumes & Soy Products Legumes such as lentils, chickpeas, kidney beans and baked beans are rich in protein, minerals and fibre.
+Legumes & Soy Products

+Legumes such as lentils, chickpeas, kidney beans and baked beans are rich in protein, minerals and fibre.

 This group includes soy products such as tofu, tempeh and textured vegetable protein (TVP).

 If having meat analogue products, look for varieties based on legumes or soy products.

+Fruit

+Fresh or frozen fruit is recommended rather than dried fruit or juice.
+Include some colourful fruits that are rich in vitamin C such as citrus, mango, pawpaw, berries and kiwifruit.

+Plant Milks

+Plant milks are typically based on beans, nuts or grains, with soy milk being the most nutritious.
+Check the label and choose varieties that are fortified with added calcium and vitamin B12.\

 Eat a wide variety of nutritious foods from these six food groups every day to help ensure you get the nutrients you need.
-For serving sizes and more information visit www.pbnutrition.com.au If not consuming the recommended amount of fortified plant milk each day, seek other sources of calcium.
+For serving sizes and more information visit www.pbnutrition.com.au

+\ If not consuming the recommended amount of fortified plant milk each day, seek other sources of calcium.
 Regular supplementation with adequate vitamin B12 is essential for all vegans.